Zeeeepa/xyops/docs/workflows.md

 ## Node Types

-Nodes have connection “poles” on their sides: an input pole on the left (incoming flow), an output pole on the right (outgoing flow), and for event/job nodes a special limit pole on the bottom used to attach limit nodes.
+Nodes have connection "poles" on their sides: an input pole on the left (incoming flow), an output pole on the right (outgoing flow), and for event/job nodes a special limit pole on the bottom used to attach limit nodes.
 Poles can connect to multiple nodes unless the controller type restricts its output as noted below.

 ### Trigger Nodes